 July 24, 1957: Grand Ole Opry member Pam Tillis was born in Plant City, Florida.

 July 18, 1964: Connie Smith made her debut on the Grand Ole Opry.
-Connie joined the cast the following year and this will be her 52nd year as an Opry member.
+Connie joined the cast the following year and this will be her 53rd year as an Opry member.
+And she sounds as good as ever.

 July 31, 1964: Jim Reeves, along with Dean Manual, died in a plane crash just outside of Nashville.
 Jim was just 39.
 While he was not an Opry member at the time of his death, giving it up a few years earlier, Jim was very successful while an Opry member.
 However, as the focus of his career changed, he felt that the Opry was no longer for him.